Most of you know Ryan, this 24 year old Greek god of a man pictured on the right. He’s the brains behind all-things-nutrition on Living Phit.

 Here’s the dude that placed 7th:

-In other words, I may not even make it on stage!
+In other words, I may get booed off the stage!

 Who Receives the Money if I Lose?